-5.1 In the 2020-21 period, one application for review of premises licence was considered by the Board and no further action was taken.
-(2019/20 none)
+5.1 In the 2022-23 period, 1 application for review of a premises licence was considered by the Board.
+A decision was made to vary the current premises licence and attach a condition in pursuance of the preventing crime and disorder licensing objective (2021/22 two).